algosup/2022-Project-Artificial-Intelligence-Group-C/Documents/Technical_Specification.md

 The Project name is **Project Artificial Intelligence**

-This Project is create by a team composed of
+This Project is created by a team composed of

 - Mathieu Chaput
 - Maxime Pages